History

 Intent

-Our aim when teaching history is for children to not only be passionate about the past in Britain but also to learn what life was like in the wider world throughout key historical periods.
+Our history curriculum enables pupils to understand and value the social, political, cultural and economic events which have defined modern society and makes a valuable contribution to our children’s understanding of all aspects of life, giving a sense of identity and heritage.
+Our curriculum ensures that children are passionate about the past in Britain but also to learn what life was like in the wider world throughout key historical periods.
 As the children become immersed in their historical learnings, they will see and understand the diversity of human experiences in the past, leading to them understanding more about themselves and their individual experiences within society.
 What they will learn and discover throughout history will ultimately have an impact on their own future decisions, choices, attitudes and values.

 The aims of teaching history in our school are: